Krid3l/checkiegen/README.md

 # checkiegen
-A randomly-colored checkerboard generator for use in the browser
+A randomly-colored checkerboard generator for use in the browser.